Nothing in biology makes sense

 except when properly quantified in the light of evolution.

 Since current systems biology means many things to many people, it is perhaps inevitable that evolutionary systems biology might be even broader.
 We hope that EvoSysBio will bring together approaches from systems biology and evolutionary biology to help construct more realistic and illuminating models of life and its evolution.
-This goes beyond comparative analyses and aims at ultimately arriving at a mechanistic description of life that is reliable enough to have a stab at predicting evolution.
-Predicting the weather is hard, yet progress is being made.
-Why not work towards predicting aspects of evolution that matter?
+This goes beyond comparative analyses and aims to provide mechanistic models reliable enough to predict evolution.
+Weather forecasts are very difficult, yet computer models have helped tremendously.
+Will we be able to simulate key aspects of evolution in a similar way?

 Loewe L (2009) A framework for evolutionary systems biology.
-BMC Systems Biology 3:27.
-Journal Link
+BMC Systems Biology 3:27;

 Ibarra, R. U., Edwards, J. S., & Palsson, B. O. (2002) Escherichia coli K-12 undergoes adaptive evolution to achieve in silico predicted optimal growth.
 Nature 420, 186-9.
 PubMed